poulsp/docker-Alice-Linux-x86/README.md

 reloader.py is used to develop skills and other things much faster than normal stop/start of ProjectAlice.
 What it does is monitor the folder (a watchdog) in which you are developing.
 When a change occurs, for example you press save(ctrl-s) reloader.py will then automatically restart ProjectAlice.
 If it is a Dialog Template json you change, Alice will begin to retrain.
-When you not develop to the web interface, it will pay off to set "webInterfaceActive": False in config.json With out active web interface i takes on my machine about 0.9 seconds to restart ProjectAlice and about 14 seconds to retrain the 5 core skills.
+When you not develop to the web interface, it will pay off to set "webInterfaceActive": true in config.json With out active web interface i takes on my machine about 0.9 seconds to restart ProjectAlice and about 14 seconds to retrain the 5 core skills.

 Make a write about